Last updated · July 2026

 Privacy

 BuzzerCue is built for families.
-Most of what the app needs lives on your device.
-Anything that doesn't is opt-in.
+Your family's data lives in your account, is cached on your device so the app works offline, and is never used for anything beyond what this page lists.
 This page exists to spell that out clearly, in case you're the kind of parent who reads privacy pages before tapping Add to Home Screen.
 (We are too.)

 - Your kids' first names, optional grade and school, and the avatar you pick.